prgaero/prgaero.github.io/project1b.md

 - Any functions regarding reading, writing and displaying/plotting images in `cv2`, `matplotlib`
 - Basic math utitlies including convolution operations in `numpy` and `math`
 - Any functions for pretty plots
-- Any functions for filtering and implementing gaussian blur
+- Quaternion libraries
+- Any library that perform tranformation between various representations of attitude

 <b> Disallowed:

-- *Add disallowed* functions!
+- Any function that implements in-part or full UKF

 If you have any doubts regarding allowed and disallowed functions, please drop a public post on [Piazza](https://piazza.com/umd/fall2019/enae788m).